bradgarropy/bradgarropy.com/content/posts/netlify-to-vercel/index.md

 The biggest change was to my serverless functions.
 Netlify expected them to be in the `functions` directory, and Vercel wants them to be in the `api` directory with a `default` export.

 The function signature is also a bit different.
-Vercel uses the standard `request` and `response` objects as inputs.
-I prefer this to Netlify's non-standard `event` input.
+Vercel uses `request` and `response` objects as inputs, which mirror the [Express][express] API.
+I prefer this to Netlify's `event` input, which is the same as AWS Lambda functions.
 Vercel also provides some really nice [helper methods][helpers] for dealing with the `request` body and sending different types of responses.

 ```typescript
 import {VercelRequest, VercelResponse} from "@vercel/node"